davidmoten/functional-jpa/README.md

 *Rich* versions of `EntityManager.createQuery` method have fluent style and enable lazy iteration of the result set of a query (which uses `setFirst` and `setMaxResults` for paging under the covers).

-To get a rich version of an EntityManagerFactory:
+To get a rich version of an `EntityManagerFactory`:

     EntityManagers.enrich(normalEmf);

 Now to an example:

-Given this jpa class (note the use of Funcito to create the guava function for id):
+Given this jpa class (note the use of [Funcito](https://code.google.com/p/funcito/) to create the guava function for id):

 ```
 @Entity